orbhandari/personal-business-card/README.md

-# simple-business-card
+# Personal business card

-This is a simple business card I made as **practice**, so I replicated the following page: https://dynamic-colors-in-tailawind-demo.vercel.app/
+This is a simple business card I made as **practice**.
+I replicated the following page: https://dynamic-colors-in-tailawind-demo.vercel.app/

-from this tutorial:
+Along with this tutorial:
 https://blog.logrocket.com/applying-dynamic-styles-tailwind-css/

 The background svg was taken from https://heropatterns.com/.